arogyad/arogyad.github.io/_posts/2021-07-05-Linear Reg.md

 $$
 </span>

 This is the cost function which is the average of loss function(this is why we have $$\frac{1}{2m}$$ there.
 The $$2$$ doesn't matter, it is there to make the equation look prettier after we take the derivative).
 Here $$m$$ is the number of rows.
 So, the gradient descent will optimize according to this cost function.
 Taking the derivative wrt. each $$\theta$$.
 You can check out the derivation on the bottom of the page.
-I cannot guarantee that it is correct, as it is something I did, but it is intuitive.
+I cannot guarantee that it is correct, as it is something I did, but it is intuitive?

 <span style="display:table;margin:0 auto;">
 $$